atharva072/Forkify-Application-Minor-Project-/README.md

 #### Things we learned during developing this project :
 - Npm package bundlers.
 - Git Fundamentals.
+- Asynchronous Javascript (AJAX).
-- Asynchronous Javascript.
+- Front-End Web Development using HTML, CSS, Javascript.
-- Creating interesting User Interface.
 - Fetching data from external API's and rendering data on the web page.
+- JSON.